-Then the men who were designated by name rose up and took the captives, and from the spoil they clothed all who were naked among them, dressed them and gave them sandals, gave them food and drink, and anointed them; and they let all the feeble ones ride on donkeys.
-So they brought them to their brethren at Jericho, the city of palm trees.
+And the men who have been mentioned by name rose and took the captives, and with the spoil they clothed all who were naked among them.
+They clothed them, gave them sandals, provided them with food and drink, and anointed them, and carrying all the feeble among them on donkeys, they brought them to their kinsfolk at Jericho, the city of palm trees.
 Then they returned to Samaria.
 (2 Chronicles 28:15)

 In the Name + of Jesus.
 Amen.
 Judah and Jerusalem had been defeated and taken captive.
 200,000 of them were taken as slaves along with their possessions as spoils of war.
 They were being taken from their land, their city, and the temple in which their God dwelt.
 Their lives and their world were being turned upside down and God had allowed it all to happen.
 In fact, He didn’t just allow it, He was the one behind it, working through their captors to call them to repentance and faith.
 They had sinned against God and He was punishing them for their unfaithfulness.

 It’s hard to argue with what God was doing.
 The people deserved it.
 They had turned their backs on God and disobeyed Him and His commandments.
 They deserved for God to forsake them, to turn His back on them.
 It’s what we deserve for our sin.
 We turn our backs on God when we sin against Him.
 We follow the devil and deserve to follow him into slavery to sin, all the way to death and hell, but we never get there.

 Israel never got there, either.
 Certain men of Ephraim stepped in and intervened.
 God stepped in to rescue His people from slavery.
 He took those who were destined for slavery and returned them to Judah.
 He cared for them not just to set them free, but that they would be clothed, given sandals, food, drink, anointed, carried and delivered back to their land.
 What great mercy He shows to Israel!